makinacorpus/vms/README.rst

     * Increasing the **MTU to 9000** (jumbo frames) on host and guest Ethernet nics
     * Leaving most of files on the guest side, leaving up to you to access the files on the guest.
-We recommend andalso  integrate this access to be via sshfs.
+We recommend and also  integrate this access to be via sshfs.

 sshfs documentation
 ++++++++++++++++++++